RyanDanielWalker/now-eat/README.md

 * Other User Liked Movies Array/Object
 * Current Restaurant being displayed
 * User logged in status
+***
+-Master Restaurant List is returned from API and saved in JSON object -Restaurant Detail page displays one restaurant {selected restaurant} at a time based on functionality (highest rated/closest)
+-When a choice is made (yes/no), selected restaurant is changed based on restaurant id

 //////////T's and P's\\\\\\\\\
 -this application potentially only needs READ functionality.